KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 **Me:** “Hi Ryan, are you open for feedback?”
 **Ryan:** “Yes”
 **Me:** “I want to give you this feedback because I value our relationship and want us to be aligned in conversations moving forward.
-This has to do with my perception, not you, but during the bug bash and this morning, I have been reading your responses as a little more defensive than curious.
+This feedback concerns my perception, not you, but during the bug bash and this morning, I have been reading your responses as a little more defensive than curious.
 For example, when I asked if we had any logging on why a game didn't download during the bug bash, you said no and swiftly moved on to another topic.
 I didn’t feel you were open to hearing why we might find that valuable or having my concern resolved.

 Slowing down in conversations would open up the floor for people like myself to express their opinions.
 Before moving on to another topic, please give me a moment to say my POV and why I believe it is crucial.
 Then help me understand your POV or what missing information I have.
 What are your thoughts?”

 ## Formula to Handle Receiving Emotionally Charged Feedback

-[I like this article](https://hbr.org/2016/01/defusing-an-emotionally-charged-conversation-with-a-colleague) on handling emotionally charged conversations and utilizing the PEARLS approach.
-The article discusses how discussions can escalate quickly when the task and relationship channels are mixed.
+[Friedman (2016)](https://hbr.org/2016/01/defusing-an-emotionally-charged-conversation-with-a-colleague) has a great article on handling emotionally charged conversations and utilizing the PEARLS approach.
+The report points out that discussions can escalate quickly when we mix task and relationship channels.

-“task-focused disagreement becomes contaminated with concerns about our relationship.
+“Task-focused disagreement becomes contaminated with concerns about our relationship.
 And when that happens, things escalate.
 Fast.”

-The PEARLS approach is a great formula for handling emotionally charged:
+The PEARLS approach is an excellent formula for handling emotionally charged:

 * **Partnership:**
   * “I really want to work on this with you.”